 Glucose tolerance test

-A test dose of 75 g anhydrous dextrose dissolved in water should be given in fasting patients.
+A test dose of 75 g of anhydrous dextrose dissolved in water should be given to fasting patients.
 Measure blood glucose concentrations at intervals.

 Common dosing schedule: